 As I blow into the silence I sometimes glance up to see that almost everyone’s eyes are closed.
 I am blowing from the heart, hoping that they are listening from the heart.
 Is it grandiosity or pure prayer when I trust that Kyo Rei’s invitation to loving detachment will ripple out to everyone here in Belfast?

 Sure, I’m an outsider, but I don’t feel like one.
 Occasionally, I glimpse potentially hurtful anger in my belly.
 Driving through Boston traffic can bring it out.
 Seeing my political leaders make decisions that hurt our planet’s fragile ecology can bring it out.
 Anger can be an appropriate response to injustice.
 But it’s a tricky thing.
 Undisciplined, untransformed anger might only make matters worse.
-How to harness the powerful energies that are released when we see things that shouldn’t be happening?
+How to harness the powerful energies that are released when we see unnecessary hurt and suffering?
 I don’t know how to do it, but I want my shakuhachi and me to be part of the solution.

 Later in the afternoon I play Daiwa Gaku (Great Peace) and Kojo no Tsuki (Moon over the Ruined Castle) as the hundreds of participants enter into and out of several twenty-minute meditations.
 I am happy to make this contribution to a gathering that includes so many people who are out on the streets of Belfast and in other communities, working for inter-religious peace.